§ Trust Spanning Protocol (TSP) Specification

 we omitted the optional route path VID list so this can either a Direct or Routed message.

-- Type = TSP_CTL
+- Type = TSP_RFI

-message to endpoint B
+And endpoint B

 Bidirectional relationships in TSP are essentially a combination of two unidirectional relationships that involve the same pair of VIDs.
 Due to the asymmetric nature of TSP messages, it’s possible for a relationship to exist unidirectionally for a time — where messages flow in one direction but not yet in the reverse.
 This scenario can occur both when a relationship is being established and when it’s being terminated.
+It is also permissible that endpoints simply want to keep a unidirectional relationship if they choose to.

 While sending explicit messages to cancel a relationship is not strictly necessary in TSP, such messages MAY be beneficial for upper-layer protocols that require a clear and definite termination of relationships.
-For this purpose, endpoints utilize REL_CANCEL
+For this purpose, endpoints utilize TSP_RFD

 For a relationship denoted as (VID_a, VID_b)